 Research opportunities for engineering undergraduates (ROEU)

 The College of Engineering offers competitive Research Opportunities for Engineering Undergraduates (ROEU) awards to eligible students.
 The College's Research Advisory Committee will evaluate the applications and make award recommendations to the Dean.
-Up to 20 $1,000 scholarships will be awarded to eligible students.
+Up to 20 awards ($1,000/award) will be made for the academic year 2021 - 2022.

 Undergraduate students can submit one application per academic year in the ROEU program.
-Faculty may supervise up to two Engineering ROEU students per academic year.
-Renewal proposal requests from 2019-20 ROEU awardees must be accompanied by a progress or final report on project accomplishments to-date, including a list of public presentations at College, University, and other professional research events.
+Faculty may supervise up to (2) Engineering ROEU students per academic year.
+Renewal proposal requests from 2021-22 ROEU awardees must be accompanied by a progress or final report on project accomplishments to-date, including a list of public presentations at College, University, and other professional research events.

 Application evaluation and scoring